Proactive and AoI-aware Failure Recovery for Stateful NFV-enabled Zero-Touch 6G Networks: Model-Free DRL Approach: Numerical Evaluation

-\\$\bullet~$\textbf{Analysis on Warning State:} Fig. \ref{fig:warning-accuracy} depicts the ratio of taking the BP action in the warning state namely warning state accuracy (WSA) over time evolution.
-We define $\text{WSA}\triangleq\frac{\text{The number of taking correct actions in warning state}}{\text{The total number of warning states occurrence}}$.
-As shown in Fig. \ref{fig:warning-accuracy}, the LSTM-SAC agent reaches better WSA compared to LSTM-SAC and prepares the service for possible failures.
+As shown in Fig. \ref{fig:warning-accuracy}, the LSTM-SAC agent reaches better WSA compared to LSTM-PPO and prepares the service for possible failures.
 The baseline NLSTM-PPO shows a very poor functionality on understanding to prepare service for failures and service degradation.
 Accordingly, it seems that the LSTM-PPO gets stuck in a local optimal solution, which is a well-known issue for on-policy training.
 In the new environment analysis, the sampled policy shows similar functionality in the training environment.
-For further analysis of the agent's impending failure intuition, we study the sampled policy functionality on warning states consistency.
+For further analysis of the agent's impending-failure intuition, we study the sampled policy functionality on warning states consistency.
 Both agents with hybrid NN structure understand the warning consistency impact on critical state occurrence.
 For example, when a VNF enters the warning state for the first time, LSTM-PPO and LSTM-SAC take the BP action in approximately 45\% and 65\% of the times it occurs.
-But, if the VNF stays in the warning state for longer than two steps (leading to the critical state), agents understand the impending failure notion and take the BP action in more than 97\% of the times it occurs.
+But, if the VNF stays in the warning state for longer than two steps (leading to the critical state), agents understand the impending-failure notion and take the BP action in more than 97\% of the times it occurs.
 These promising results show that agents with hybrid NN structure figure out the dynamics of our modeled environment on a model-free training basis.

+\\$\bullet~$\textbf{Analysis on Normal State:} Fig. \ref{fig:normal-accuracy} illustrates the ratio of taking the BR action in the normal state namely normal state accuracy (NSA) over time slots, defined by